A Differentiable Physics Engine for Deep Learning in Robotics: Discussion

 \section{Discussion}

+We implemented a modern engine which can run a 3D rigid body model, using the same algorithm as other engines commonly used to simulate robots, but we can additionally differentiate control parameters with BPTT.
+Our implementation also runs on GPU, and we show that using GPUs to simulate the physics can speed up the process for large batches of robots.
+We show that even complex sensors such as cameras, can be implemented and differentiated through, allowing for computer vision to be learned together with a control policy.

-Our results show the first prototype of a differentiable physics engine based on similar algorithms as those that are commonly used in current robotics simulators.
-When originally addressing the problem, we had no idea whether finding the gradient would be computationally tractable, let alone whether evaluating it would be fast enough to be beneficial for optimization.
-We have now demonstrated that evaluating the gradient is expensive, but on a very manageable level.
-The speed of evaluating the gradient mainly depends on the complexity of the physics model and only slightly on the number of parameters to optimize.
-Our results therefore suggest that this cost can be dominated by the gain that can be achieved by the combination of using batch gradient descent and GPU acceleration.
-This is especially true when optimizing controllers with very high numbers of parameters, where we suspect this approach is asymptotically of a lower order in the number of parameters, as each gradient step also contains information proportional to the number of parameters.
+When initially addressing the problem, we did not know whether finding the gradient would be computationally tractable, let alone whether evaluating it would be fast enough to be beneficial for optimization.
+In this paper, we have demonstrated that evaluating the gradient is tractable enough to speed up optimization on problems with as little as six parameters.
+The speed of this evaluation mainly depends on the complexity of the physics model and only slightly on the number of parameters to optimize.
+Therefore, our results suggest that this cost is dominated by the gain achieved from the combination of using batch gradient descent and GPU acceleration.
+Consequently, by using gradient descent with BPTT one can speed up the optimization processes often found in robotics, even for rather small problems, due to the reduced number of model evaluations required.
+Furthermore, this this improvement in speed scales to problems with a lot of parameters.
+By using the proposed engine, finding policies for robot models can be done faster and in a more straightforward way.
+This method should allow for a new approach to apply deep learning techniques in robotics.

-Optimizing the controller of a robot model with gradient based optimization is equivalent to optimizing a RNN.
+Optimizing the controller of a robot model with gradient-based optimization is equivalent to optimizing an RNN.
 After all, the gradient passes through each parameter at every time step.
 The parameter space is therefore very noisy.
-Consequently, training the parameters of this controller is a highly non-trivial problem, as it corresponds to training the parameters of a RNN.
-On top of that, exploding and vanishing signals and gradients cause far more difficult problems compared to feed forward networks.
+Consequently, training the parameters of this controller is a highly non-trivial problem, as it corresponds to training the parameters of an RNN.
+On top of that, exploding and vanishing signals and gradients cause far more challenging problems compared to feed forward networks.